We’ve designed our on-boarding engagement for our bi-directional sync with these goals for our customers:

 - Align with the Formstack Sync team for ongoing success through Formstack customer success and support teams

 Here’s what you need to know to prepare for and execute a successful on-boarding for your bi-directional sync:

 Getting Ready for Your Formstack Sync Project

 Who should be involved in the project?

-You’re going to want to identify your Bedrock Data sync admin user(s).
+You’re going to want to identify your Formstack Sync admin user(s).
 If you are connecting two systems, say a marketing automation & CRM system, then this would likely be either the marketing automation admin or the CRM admin or both.